WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Arielle-Bennett/ArielleUpdates.md

 * CL - untangled a complicated budget so we have a clear overview of the situation and a good path forward
 * KR & AM - draft budget for proposals because it was straightforward (and quick for me to do!)
 * SG - lots of discussion on draft budget for proposal
 * PS - submitted a lot of suggestions for Slack use that might be useful...
+  * KW: GREAT - thank you!
 * PH - general chatting in our 1:1

 #### Who helped you this week?
 * AM who led a call on a complex piece of paperwork while I tried to listen in from the car
+  * KW: OH WOW - DG has been working on that for MONTHS 😭
+  * Thank you 🙏🙏🙏🙏🙏
 * MS for useful chats as always

 #### What did you achieve?
 * Written a pretty monster document for onboarding!
 And drafted a brief chapter for Turing Way on it as well which will complement the other draft chapter on virtual onboarding
   * Co-working next week will help bring the two chapters together, very exciting
+  * KW: WOAAAAAAAH - SO COOL!!!! 😍😍😍😍😍😍😍😍
 * Sent newsletter and already had several pieces of engagement with the content!
 Will be adjusting workflow to send newsletters first thing Monday instead now 😄
+  * KW: So fantastic!
 * Lined up 2 speakers for TPS Coffee chats - Digital Public Goods project and Caroline Jay (Mine the Gaps)
+  * KW: Fantastic!

 #### What bought you joy this week?
 * REALLY enjoyed the documentation work and writing up a chapter alongside it